Why is this medication prescribed?

 Mepolizumab injection is not used to treat a sudden attack of asthma symptoms.
 Your doctor will prescribe a short-acting inhaler to use during attacks.
 Talk to your doctor about how to treat symptoms of a sudden asthma attack.
 If your asthma symptoms get worse or if you have asthma attacks more often, be sure to talk to your doctor.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to mepolizumab injection, any medications, or any of the ingredients in mepolizumab injection.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: oral corticosteroids such as prednisone (Rayos) or an inhaled corticosteroid.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have not had chickenpox (varicella) or you have or have ever had any type infection caused by worms.
+- tell your doctor if you have or have ever had shingles (a painful rash that occurs after infection with herpes zoster or chickenpox) or any type of infection caused by worms.